 The lack of digital skills is a concern in low and middle-income countries as well as high-income countries.
 For example, in the UK, around 12% of the population will lack basic digital literacy within a decade.
 In India, the Digital Empowerment Foundation finds that 30% of the population lacks basic literacy skills, and that the figure for digital literacy is about three times that.
 The reliance on digital solutions to work and to learn during the COVID-19 pandemic has highlighted the urgent need to include all parts of the population into the digital economy, from an early age.

+Basic digital skills should already be integral to school curricula to meet a key competence required by businesses.
+Ambitious targets and concrete benchmarks for pushing digitalization in the school sector should be part of the recovery measures on skills.

 Skills gaps affecting work and society